We’ve been fed a load of shame about prostitution.

 Some girls, however, are able to have sex just as readily as men, especially in a specific period of their lives^2.
 This is where prostitution comes in.
 By allowing prostitution, you allow these women to have sex readily, plus you grant them the luxury of being able to psychologically distance themselves from it through receiving money.
 Prostitution makes them opportunists as opposed to sluts.
 And if a girl with normal apprehensions about sex wanted to go on a sex Rumspringa, then getting paid for sex would be a healthier way, psychologically, to deal with any guilt she may feel about it.
 This guilt is unfounded, but thanks to gangs like the Women’s Christian Temperance Movement, the guilt feels real nonetheless.

 Now, I don’t need to draw you a diagram to explain why prostitution is good for men.
 But there is a deeper benefit prostitution has for men that is less obvious.
 I’m reminded of the infamous Charlie Sheen quotation: “I don’t pay prostitutes for sex; I pay them to leave.”
 Herein lies the true benefit of prostitutes.
-Sheen doesn’t need to pay for sex—he’s a rich movie star whose nickname is “The Machine,” so he’s set on sex.
+Sheen doesn’t need to pay for sex—he’s a rich movie star whose nickname is “The Machine.”
 But he does need to pay for discretion.
 If Sheen has sex with a regular girl he meets on the Hollywood strip, what’s she going to want from him?
 What status payoff is she looking for?
-This chick could rob Sheen and cut his dick off and sell it to TMZ.
+She could cut off his penis and sell it to TMZ.
 So when Sheen pays for a prostitute, he’s paying for a girl who will be professional about the encounter^3.
 We can turn our noses up at Sheen all we want, but let me say this here and now: If I was rich and famous, there is no doubt I would have sex with prostitutes way more than I would have sex with civilian girls.